 Where are we located?

 We are located at the Provo City Library at Academy Square.
 However, tutoring can take place in any public location.
 Tutors and students regularly meet in the Provo, Orem, and Payson City Libraries along with other public places.

 Our programs are made possible by support from individuals, service groups, foundations, and corporations.
 A donation of just $25/month provides textbooks for six students and their tutors.
 A donation of $100/month supports a student for a year.

 Timeline of Events

-Hover over a year to see more info
+Tap on a year to see more info about that year!

 A BYU master’s student recognized a gap in services for adult learners.
 There were services for English Language Learners and services for adults working on a high school diploma or GED, but there were no services for adults with low literacy skills.
 She brought together the Provo City Library, Orem Library, and Provo School District to create Project Read and address the need.

 Project Read becomes a 501(c)(3) nonprofit entity separate from the Provo School District and Provo City Library.
 While still housed in the library and grateful for its generosity, separate legal status allows flexibility in fundraising and organizational management.

 Project Read chose to rebrand, creating a new logo and vision statement: changing lives through literacy.
 In addition, Project Read added weekly literacy labs to increase student learning opportunities.
 Since then, improved services to students include additional programs such as a six-month transition program, monthly lunch and learn workshops, and a weekly conversation club.

 The COVID-19 pandemic of 2020 required a new approach to instruction and inspired the inclusion of both digital literacy and basic math instruction to Project Read’s mission.